 City of Nampa Pressurized Irrigation

-In many subdivisions the City of Nampa Waterworks Division is responsible for the pressurized irrigation pump station, water main line, and curb stop valves.
+In many subdivisions, the City of Nampa Waterworks Division is responsible for the pressurized irrigation pump stations, water main lines, and curb stop valves.

 The service line, which is between the curb stop and the sprinkler head, belongs to the property owner.
 The City will not repair a customer’s service line.